 Students who register with Paris-U must adhere to the guidelines outlined in the student handbook, which includes the requirement to provide accurate information.
 If candidates and students violate the principle of honesty, Paris-U reserves the right to refuse admission, cancel student status, and nullify cumulative results.
 In this case, there will be no reimbursement for fees and related expenses.
 The infringer must compensate Paris-U and related parties for any necessary losses.

-Paris-U complies with the training license requirements established by the French government.
 While international accreditation is not mandatory in France, Paris-U actively promotes it to ensure the professionalism of the training process and to facilitate continuous improvement.
 Accreditations will be regularly updated in multiple languages on the official Paris-U website.

 Paris-U consistently updates our information and lectures to stay responsive and adaptable to changes in the workplace and related regulations.